ejchung0406/STEM-AE/figure7/README.md

 - `2_download_profiles.sh` - Script for downloading and extracting the profiles.
 - `3_kernel_sample.sh` - Script for running kernel sampling.

+- `figure7.xlsx` - MS Excel project file for generating the plots with result csv files.
+This generates similar plots as Figure 7 and 8 on the original paper.

 ---

 ## Reproducing the Figure